The Physics Of Archery

 makes with G.

-The reason the tip of the arrow T moves to the left is obvious if one considers the general moment equation for a rigid body.
+The reason the tip of the arrow T moves to the left can be understood if one considers the general two-dimensional moment equation for a rigid body (taken in the plane of the page):

 is the sum of the moments about the center of mass G